National Hispanic Heritage Month: Player spotlights

 Blanch has also lived in China, Thailand, Argentina and India, a result of his father’s career with Coca-Cola.
 Read more about Blanch here.

-Emilio Nava: Eighteen-year-old Nava had his breakout season in 2019, reaching the boys’ singles final at US Open and the final of both the junior singles and doubles events at the Australian Open.
+Emilio Nava: Nineteen-year-old Nava had a breakout junior season in 2019, reaching the boys’ singles final at US Open and the final of both the junior singles and doubles events at the Australian Open.
 (He is pictured receiving his Aussie Open singles runner-up trophy.)
 He closed his junior career with a career-high ranking of world No. 5 at the end of that season.

 In 2020, he reached a pair of ITF single semifinals and won his first pro title at an M15 doubles event in Portugal with his older brother Eduardo, who plays college tennis at Wake Forest.
 Nava’s youngest brother Diego plays for Loyola Marymount.

-Irina Falconi: Born in Portoviejo, Ecuador, to parents Carlos and Silvia Falconi, the 30-year-old holds career-high WTA rankings inside the Top 70 in both singles and doubles.
+Irina Falconi: Born in Portoviejo, Ecuador, to parents Carlos and Silvia Falconi, the 31-year-old holds career-high WTA rankings inside the Top 70 in both singles and doubles.
 A three-time WTA doubles finalist, her lone tour-level singles title came in Bogota, Colombia, in 2016.
 Falconi won the singles gold medal at the 2011 Pan American Games in Guadalajara, Mexico, where she also won the silver in doubles, alongside Christina McHale.

 The right-hander played tennis for two years at Georgia Tech before turning pro in 2006.
 Her sister, Stephanie, played college tennis at Brown University.

 Katerina Stewart: Stewart is the daughter of Argentine-Italian mother Marina and Romanian father Caesar.
 A 15-time champion on the ITF World Tennis Tour, she enrolled at the U.S. Military Academy Preparatory School after a junior career that included a US Open girls’ singles semifinal run in 2014 and a Roland Garros quarterfinal showing in 2015.
-Stewart also reached thw 2015 Roland Garros girls’ doubles final, with compatriot Caroline Dolehide.
+Stewart also reached the 2015 Roland Garros girls’ doubles final, with compatriot Caroline Dolehide.

 Tennis runs in the family for the former USTA Girls’ 16s national champion and Junior Orange Bowl champion.
 Stewart’s mother competed on the WTA Tour before she moved from Argentina to Florida, while her father has been a coach for almost three decades.
-The 23-year-old reached a career-high No. 158 in the world in July 2015.
+The 24-year-old reached a career-high No. 158 in the world in July 2015.

-Hispanic player spotlightsOctober 09, 2020USTA.com is celebrating National Hispanic Heritage Month by honoring players of Hispanic heritage in tennis, including Ernesto Escobedo, Usue Arconada, Ulises Blanch and Sabrina Santamaria.
+Hispanic player spotlightsSeptember 15, 2021USTA.com is celebrating National Hispanic Heritage Month by honoring players of Hispanic heritage in tennis, including Ernesto Escobedo, Usue Arconada, Ulises Blanch and Sabrina Santamaria.
 Read More